Is Urban Farming Profitable in India? Real ₹ Numbers After 14 Months (2026)

 • Per Square Foot ROI: ₹1,480 annually

-✅ My complete financial breakdown (every container, seed, and tool itemized)
+✅ Complete financial breakdown every container, seed, and tool itemised

 ✅ Month-by-month harvest tracking with market values